There's been a fair amount of activity in our home these past few days.

 Enter Finale.
 It's a computer program many composers use to write music, which I purchased and figured out how to use all by myself.

 Perhaps you're not as impressed with this claim as I clearly am.
-Would it help you to know in our marriage I'm the girl who can kill and gut a caribou using nothing but her bare hands and teeth, while my husband is the guy who knows how to program our house to talk?
+Would it help you to know in our marriage I'm the girl who can bring down a caribou using nothing but her bare hands, while my husband is the guy who knows how to program our house to talk?
 Yes, it's true.
 It's very much like medieval girl meets boy from the future around here, so anytime I demonstrate any degree of facility with anything more modern than a water pump, it actually shocks my husband to the point he's willing to accept the possiblity of witchcraft.

 For my part, I never know if the house is going to let me in or not.